 Wordle can be a high-tension game.
 Because you have a finite number of attempts, you can actually lose and risk breaking a hard-earned streak with every game.
 You either manage to guess the correct word within 6 tries or accept failure for that day.
 It is a game that is made to be won or lost.

 Spelling Bee, however, does not feature a “Game Over” screen.
 The honeycomb puzzle provides a low-pressure environment where you can stop playing if you run out of free time.
-While you can’t technically lose, there is a Spelling Bee ranking system.
+While you can’t technically lose, there is a Spelling Bee ranking system that tracks your progress.

 Reaching Genius rank can be a satisfying exit point.
 But for perfectionists, the invisible Queen Bee title is awarded only for finding every possible word in today’s puzzle.